 4.5 There are effective arrangements for the discharge of the Monitoring Officer function, which is carried out by the Borough Solicitor.
-The Borough Solicitor attends Camden Management Team (CMT)and has direct access to both the Chief Executive and the Section 151 Officer, with both of whom he has regular, programmed one-to-ones.
+The Borough Solicitor attends Camden Management Team (CMT) and has direct access to both the Chief Executive and the Section 151 Officer, with both of whom he has regular, programmed one-to-ones.
 In particular, he has access to all decision making and all decision reports must contain comment from either himself or one of his legal team.
 He leads a substantial legal team and has the budget to take specialist external legal advice when necessary.
-He has appointed a deputy, being the Principal Lawyer (Litigation), who provides cover for this role when he is unavailable.
+He has appointed a deputy, being the Head of Legal Services and Deputy Monitoring Officer, who provides cover for this role when he is unavailable.